ducsrs/batsonline/README.md

 # Protecting the Bat Population
-Com”BAT”ing White-Nose Syndrome
+Com-BAT-ing Ecological Challenges

 ### Project Statement
-Bats are a vital part of ecosystems and have been on the decline due to one of the worst wildlife diseases in modern history, white nose syndrome.
-Sewanee Bat Study has collected years of data on the behavior and habitats of local cave-dwelling bat species.
-We are analyzing the data and creating a dashboard to help make better data-driven forest management decisions that will help control the spread of white nose syndrome.
+Bats are a vital part of ecosystems and some have been declining due to one of the worst wildlife diseases in modern history, Pseudogymnoascus destructans, more commonly known as white-nose syndrome.
+The Sewanee Bat Study has collected years of data on the behavior and habitats of local forest-dwelling bat species.
+We are analyzing the data and creating a dashboard to help make data-driven forest management decisions.

 ### Summary of Our Project